A7med-Ashour/SocialSite/README.md

 - Authentication Filter So No One Can Access Resource Only If Already Login.

 Used Technologies :
-SERVLET - JSP - JDBC - JAVA MAIL API - MYSQL DATABASE.
+SERVLET - JSP - JDBC - JAVA MAIL API - MYSQL DATABASE - MVC Pattern - Builder Pattern - Regex - Java Reflection API.

 Tools : Eclipse IDE - MYSQL Workbench .